BuzzLeclair/Workshop_emacs/README.md

 **Required package:** monokai-theme

+In emacs, install the monokai theme package.

-In the `~/.emacs.d/interface.el` file, enable the monokai theme so it is loaded each time you open emacs.
+In you configuration file, you need to enable the monokai theme so it is loaded each time you open emacs.

 ---

 ## **Exercise 5 - Mouse click**

-**Required package:** xterm-mouse-mode

-Create a `mouse.el` file (make sure it is included in the `init.el` file).

-In the `mouse.el` file, enable the mouse click.
+There's a function in emacs to enable the mouse click in emacs.

+In the `configuration.el` file, make sure to call that function and check if each time you open emacs, it's enabled.

 ---

-## **Exercise 6 - Tab characters**
+## **Exercise 6 - Treemacs**

-Create a `programming.el` file.

-In order to respect the Epitech coding style, make sure that the TAB key indents the text with 4 spaces.
+**Required package:** treemacs

+Treemacs is a package that let you navigate through your files and folders in emacs.
+Like Visual Studio Code.

+In emacs :
+   - install the treemacs package
+   - call the function to enable it in your configuration file.</br></br>

+When you open emacs, you should see a new window with a tree of your files and folders.

 ---

 ## **Exercice 7 - Pairs**

 **Required package:** electric-pair-mode

+In Emacs, there's a function that enables to automatically add a pair of characters when you add one of them.</br>
+Install the package and enable it in your configuration file.

 Ensure that:
 - the `"` character is added to the buffer when you add a `"` character